Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Customized CRM systems or enterprise resource planning (ERP) software will allow you to build standardized workflows for managing and completing specific tasks.
 Colleagues across the organization can collaborate and track their workloads and projects, while managers gain greater visibility into individual and team performance.

-Importantly, CRM and ERP software will deliver a centralized database, thus improving the performance of sales and customer service teams and enhancing organizational collaboration and decision-making.
+CRM and ERP software also give you a centralized database, improving the performance of sales and customer service teams while enhancing organizational collaboration and decision-making.
+Companies using integrated CRM and ERP systems often see faster business decision-making cycles and reduced operational inefficiencies compared to those relying on disconnected tools.

 1. Audit current software and tools for redundancies and gaps.